braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 :::info[**Impossibility of Correction in the Thermodynamic Limit due to Signal Propagation Constraints**]

-This proof establishes a physical boundary condition for the theory: **Prevention is possible; Correction is not.**
+This proof establishes a hard physical boundary condition for the theory; which we may term the "Thermodynamic Wall."
+It asserts a fundamental asymmetry: **Prevention is possible; Correction is not.**

-Consider a universe that allowed a paradox to form, intending to delete it later.
-Once a causal loop closes, the information defining it is distributed across the entire circumference of the loop.
-To "fix" it, an agent would need to compare timestamps at opposite ends of the loop simultaneously.
-In the thermodynamic limit, where the graph size $N \to \infty$, these loops can span the entire diameter of the universe.
+Let us consider a universe that operated on a principle of "forgiveness"; allowing a paradox to form with the intention of deleting it later.
+Once a causal loop closes, the information defining that loop is distributed across the entire circumference of the structure.
+To "fix" it, an agent would need to identify the paradoxical nature of the loop by comparing timestamps at opposite ends simultaneously.
+In the thermodynamic limit (where the graph size $N \to \infty$), these loops can span the entire diameter of the universe.

-Synchronizing a correction across this distance requires signal propagation faster than the growth of the graph, effectively requiring infinite information velocity or infinite free energy.
-This is the "Thermodynamic Wall."
-Because the universe cannot pay the energy cost to fix a broken timeline, it must prevent the break from occurring in the first place via the local pre-check.
+Synchronizing a correction across this distance would require a signal to propagate faster than the growth of the graph itself; effectively, it would require infinite information velocity or infinite free energy to synchronize the deletion across spacelike intervals.
+This violates the limits of physical resources.
+Because the universe cannot pay the infinite energy cost to "rewind" and fix a broken timeline, it must prevent the break from occurring in the first place via the local pre-check.
+The laws of physics must be preventative because the cost of cure is infinite.
 :::

 ### 2.7.6 Theorem: Independence of Axiom 3 {#2.7.6}